noumenapay/docs/en/micowokers-en.md

 }
 ```

-### 2. Microworkers backend invokes Noumena API to deposit the withdrawal amount
+### 2. Microworkers backend invokes NoumenaPay API to deposit the withdrawal amount

 This deposit `API` is invoked when a user issues a withdrawal request on the **Microworker** web platform.